tlswg/tls13-spec/draft-ietf-tls-tls13.md

           };
        } GenericAEADCipher;

-AEAD ciphers take as input a single key, a nonce, a plaintext, and "additional data" to be included in the authentication check, as described in Section 2.1 of {{RFC5116}}.
-The key is either the client_write_key or the server_write_key.
-No MAC key is used.

 Each AEAD cipher suite MUST specify how the nonce supplied to the AEAD operation is constructed, and what is the length of the